A survival guide to pensions on divorce

 Things change if you remarry

 Your financial settlement will likely include provisions for what should happen if you remarry.
 In most cases, the court issues something called a “pension attachment order”.
 This will outline the pension or lump sum that is due to you.
 But these payments would stop if you remarry.
+Understanding the implications of a financial order in divorce is crucial for planning your future financial stability.

 Your conduct matters